AnishVarun/Velovalue-v1/README.md

-# VelaValue - Car Price Calculator
+# VelaValue - Indian Vehicle Price Calculator

-VelaValue is a modern web application that helps users get accurate price estimates for vehicles.
-It features a user-friendly interface, authentication with Firebase, and a powerful price prediction algorithm enhanced with web scraping.
+VelaValue is a modern web application that helps Indian users get accurate price estimates for cars and bikes.
+It features a user-friendly interface, authentication with Firebase, and a powerful price prediction algorithm enhanced with web scraping from popular Indian automotive websites and Gemini AI insights.

 ## Features

-- **Car Price Calculator**: Get accurate price estimates for any vehicle
+- **Car & Bike Price Calculator**: Get accurate price estimates for any vehicle in Indian Rupees
+- **Indian Market Focus**: Specifically designed for the Indian automotive market
+- **Web Scraping**: Fetches real-time data from popular Indian websites like CarDekho, CarWale, and ZigWheels
+- **Gemini AI Integration**: Provides detailed insights and analysis about vehicles
 - **Authentication**: Login and signup with email or Google
-- **Community Forum**: Discuss with other car enthusiasts
+- **Community Forum**: Discuss with other vehicle enthusiasts
 - **Responsive Design**: Works on desktop and mobile devices
-- **Real-time Data**: Uses web scraping to get up-to-date price information
+- **Detailed Specifications**: View comprehensive vehicle specifications and features

 ## Tech Stack